j-m-mueller/youtube-comment-analysis/README.md

 ## Preparation

 Ensure that the body of the raw HTML of the YouTube page you want to inspect is pasted in `html_body.txt`.
 Scroll down a couple of times if you want to inspect more comments.

+## Requirements

+Ensure to install the requirements into a new virtual environment (`pip install -r requirements.txt`).

+## Startup

+You have three choices to execute the analysis:

+1. Investigate the individual steps by going through the `youtube-comment-analysis.ipynb` notebook (includes explanations and some consistency tests)
+2. Run the analysis through the CommentProcessor object via the `class-usage.ipynb` notebook (very compact notebook)
+3. Run `main.py` from the command line (no Jupyter environment required)